aryavedha/devops/sonarsetup2025.md

 - (connect jenkins and sonarqube)
 - jenkins need to publish reports on sonarqube we need to install plugin (sonarqube scanner) and configure it and add url and credentials in jenkins

-- plugins - install ("sonarqube scanner") plugin in jenkins
+- install plugin goto -plugins -availableplugins ("sonarqube scanner") -install

-- configure
-  -managejenkins - tools - add sonarcube scanner
+- configure it goto -managejenkins -tools -add sonarcube scanner -(name)sonar-scanner -(select)version -save